 Mussels are a great value seafood choice, all year-round.
 With mussels, you can feed the family for a few dollars.
 Try them in pasta dishes like a simple spaghetti with tomato sauce or steam the mussels open in a bit of wine.

-Squid is a really cheap seafood that's great value.
-Don't be scared to try this versatile fish.
+Squid is a really cheap seafood that’s great value.
+Don’t be scared to try this versatile fish.
 Score the surface and cook it quickly.
-Try this delicious Rocket, white bean, squid and chorizo salad.
+Try this delicious grilled squid, watercress and orange salad.